 It's important because it's a public commitment by the website to the visitor.
 By having it, the site assumes a responsibility that must be strictly followed.

-Now that we know more about privacy policies, data collection, cookies, and how LGPD has made them so important, the question arises: how to create a high-quality policy?
+Now that we know more about privacy policies, data collection, cookies, and how regulations has made them so important, the question arises: how to create a high-quality policy?
 This is a crucial issue if you have a website, regardless of its purpose.

 Leaving no room for doubts or suspicions is crucial and also helps in building the page's image.
 So, remember to adopt a simple and very clear language.